Background and Approach

 Teens with problematic

-At the Juvenile Justice Center, part of my work was in the treatment program for minors who had sexually offended.
+For 12 years, part of my work was in a treatment program for minors who had sexually offended.
 I conducted groups, individual therapy, and psychodiagnostic evaluations with this population.
 I also helped design some of the program's curriculum.
 Interventions stemmed from the evidence-based Risk-Need-Responsivity Model and the strengths-based Good Lives Model.

 For more information or to set up

 Currently, I am not on any insurance panels.
 Some insurance companies will cover a portion of my services as an out-of-network provider.